-Together, the cleantech cluster members of the International Cleantech Network represent all areas of cleantech.
+Together, International Cleantech Network’s cleantech cluster members represent all areas of cleantech.
 The provided technologies contribute to creating environmental, social and economical solutions to many of the challenges we are facing today.
 ICN has proven to be a leading solutions provider within the following sectors: Environmental Technologies, Sustainable Energy & Energy Efficiency, and Smart Cities.

-Water is a vital resource for many types of industries by often being the carrier for energy and being used as a cooling agent.
+Water is a vital resource for many industries, often being the carrier for energy and being used as a cooling agent.
 Thereby, it is important to deal with water quality aspects in relation to water treatment, production, management and recycling.
 The ICN clusters who have a focus in these areas include Green Cape, Research Triangle and Écotech Québec.

 Industries continue to develop and produce products that our global systems require.
 An increasing political focus on reducing the impacts of industry on the environment has led to innovations in the design, materials and equipment, as well as technologies in monitoring and compliance.
 The ICN clusters who have a focus in these areas include Sustainable Business Hub, CleantechAlps and Green Tech Cluster.

-Population growth and a growing concern on the way we produce our food supplies is increasingly the need for innovations in agricultural processes.
+Population growth and a growing concern with how we produce our food supplies increasingly requires the need for innovations in agricultural processes.
 Innovations include developments in natural fertilizers and pesticides, sustainable forestry, animal farming, and aquaculture.
 The ICN clusters who have a focus in these areas are Écotech Québec and the Sustainable Business Hub.

-At the heart of sustainability is the production of energy by the cleanest means as possible.
+At the heart of sustainability is the production of energy by the cleanest means possible.
 Clean energy technologies are advancing rapidly with vast improvements in wind, solar, biofuels, and waste to energy solutions to help feed our appetite for energy.
 The ICN clusters who have a focus in these areas include CleantechAlps, GreenCape, Tenerrdis, Green Tech Cluster, TWEED.